sarbal/BINF_tut/lessons/python_basics.md

 print(tmpbool)
 ```

-- Convert a decimal to a string
+- Convert a decimal to a string with `str`

 ```
 n = 42.24
 print("The number is: " + str(x))
 ```

-- Convert string to an integer
+- Convert string to an integer with `int`

 ```
 mystr = "50"